Jon Toral

-Jon Miquel Toral Harper (born 5 February 1995) is a Spanish professional footballer who plays as an attacking midfielder for Indian Super League club Mumbai City.
+Jon Miquel Toral Harper (born 5 February 1995) is a Spanish professional footballer who plays as an attacking midfielder for Super League club Persik Kediri.

 A product of the Barcelona and Arsenal academies, Toral spent the 2014–15 season on loan to Championship club Brentford, the following season on loan to Birmingham City, also of the Championship, the first half of the 2016–17 season at La Liga club Granada and the second half at Rangers of the Scottish Premiership.
 He left Arsenal for Hull City in August 2017, before spending the 2020–21 season back with Birmingham City.

 Club career

 Barcelona

-Toral was born in Reus, in the Province of Tarragona, Catalonia.
-He began playing football as a child with his local club, UE Barri Santes Creus, and signed for Barcelona in 2003, after being discovered by youth football coordinator Albert Puig.
+Born in Reus, Tarragona, Catalonia, Toral began playing football as a child with his local club, UE Barri Santes Creus, and signed for Barcelona in 2003, after being discovered by youth football coordinator Albert Puig.
 At Barcelona, Toral quickly forged a midfield partnership with Sergi Samper.
 The pair would play together for eight years and were referred to as the "Samper & Toral Limited Company" in the Spanish media.
 Toral was a part of the under-15 team which won the 2009–10 Manchester United Premier Cup.
 He departed Barça in the summer of 2011.